usnistgov/feasst/dev/README.rst

 * ideal gas as the first tutorial/testcase
 * specify units in LMP data files?
 * fix dependency linkers required by clang/cmake on macOS but not g++ on ubuntu
-* neighbor lists
 * trial regrow to include grand canonical insertions
 * consider optimization of Ewald: init ewald storage on particle types, precompute property index.
-* Criteria running energies may contain a part from each potential to simplify debugging.
-* implement timer for profiles (with hierarchies by class... tried this, but its too slow.
-Time only infrequently?)
-* implement a timer to auto-balance trial weights.
 * find a better way for two different classes to take from the same argument list and still maintain unused checks.
 * when selecting from cpdf, use lnp instead of p?
 * insert optimization: update cell list of sites when added, but of domain only when finalized.
-* wl lj comparison is off
 * Python interface cannot take a system pointer to modify system (e.g., perturb, in monte_carlo/tutorial/test_lj_model.py.bak
 * IF using argtype for custom object, considering single string constructors.
 E.g., for position in cylinder.h, use {"point0", "0 0 0"}
 * Python debug script: easy for user to run gdb/valgrind